spahrenk/CV/SPA_CV.md

 * I designed and constructed a tunable light source to bias tandem solar cells during testing.

-* I studied the recrystallization phase-change kinetics of hydrogenated amorphous Si on glass substrates for low-cost photovoltaic applications.
+* My team studied the recrystallization phase-change kinetics of hydrogenated amorphous Si on glass substrates for low-cost photovoltaic applications.
+Time-series data were

 * I supported the NREL Bioenergy Center by imaging carbon nanotubes and cellulose fibers used as templates for nanoparticle self-assembly.